Overview

 9. Determinism as a First-Class Constraint

-Unlike many GPU demos, Mandelbrot Metal enforces full determinism:
+Unlike many GPU demos, Mandelbrot Metal treats determinism as a first-class constraint:

 • Same inputs → same outputs